 Decrease early skin aging (if it's broad spectrum)

 The FDA is required to monitor OTC drugs.
-Part of this responsibility requires the FDA to determine which ingredients are GRASE and publish these in a document called a monograph.
+Part of this responsibility requires the FDA to determine which ingredients are GRASE, which means generally safe and effective.

 If the FDA considers ingredients in a sunscreen as GRASE, then the product can be manufactured without going through an FDA approval process.

 If you have other questions about the safety of sunscreen, ask a board-certified dermatologist.
-These doctors are familiar with the FDA proposed rule and sunscreen studies in general.
+These doctors are familiar with the FDA regulations on sunscreen and sunscreen studies in general.

 Related AAD resources